-Mariah's Challenge has also changed my life through the affect it has had on the Butte Community.
-Butte's reaction to tragedy that took place in 2007 was the spark to develop a better community.
+Mariah's Challenge has also changed my life through the affect it has had on the Butte community.
 Butte has since changed for the better.
 While there are still problems in Butte, many individuals have elected to not only accept Mariah's Challenge but also to uphold it, just as I have.
-The positive changes the Challenge has created are overwhelming and continue to make Butte "The Richest Hill on Earth."
+The positive changes the Challenge has created are overwhelming and continue to make Butte "The Richest